 "That pursuant to Standing Order No. 13, Question Nos.
 1 to 31 be ADOPTED and APPROVED.”

-Statement on Recent Maintenance Works in S
+Statement on Recent Maintenance Works in Séan Walsh Park

-A report was given by S. Furlong and L. Magee on the situation in relation to the Wetlands in Sean Walsh Park.
+A report was given by S. Furlong and L. Magee on the situation in relation to recent maintenance works in Séan Walsh Park.
 A discussion followed with contributions from Councillors L. Sinclair, T. Costello, D. Richardson, P. Holohan, B. Pereppadan and M. Duff.
 S. Furlong and L. Magee responded to the Members queries.

 Economic Development